MISSOURI LANDOWNER INFORMATION

 GRAIN BELT EXPRESS REPRESENTATIVES AVAILABLE TO MEET WITH COMMUNITY MEMBERS AT LOCATIONS ACROSS MISSOURI

-We recently held office hours in Monroe City, Carrollton, New London, Paris, Gower, Brunswick, and Moberly, MO.
+We have recently held office hours in Monroe City, Carrollton, New London, Paris, Gower, Brunswick, Moberly, Braymer, Lathrop, and Agency, MO.

 Map of Proposed Route